-Dentures are a popular solution for individuals who have lost some or all of their natural teeth.Are you embarrassed by your smile, avoiding your favourite foods, and constantly covering your mouth when you laugh?
-It doesn’t have to be this way!
-If you’re missing some or even most of your teeth, dentures could be the perfect solution for you.
+Dentures are a popular solution for people who have lost some or all of their natural teeth.
+Are you embarrassed by your smile, avoiding your favourite foods, and constantly covering your mouth when you laugh?
+It doesn’t have to be this way.
+If you’re missing some or even most of your teeth, dentures could be the right solution for you.

-They provide a functional and aesthetic replacement that can significantly improve the quality of life.
+They provide a functional and aesthetic replacement that can significantly improve quality of life.
 In this comprehensive guide, we’ll explore the different types of dentures, their benefits, costs, procedure details, alternatives, and essential care tips.

 What Are Dentures?

 They are made to fit your mouth and can replace a few missing teeth (partial dentures) or all of your teeth (full dentures) on your upper or lower jawline.
-Dental technicians make dentures using a variety of materials, including acrylic plastic, porcelain, and occasionally metal.
+Dental technicians make dentures from a variety of materials, including acrylic plastic, porcelain, and occasionally metal.

 Why do I need a Dentures?